OnurErtunc/OnurErtunc/README.md

 To stay connected with my journey and explore my projects, please feel free to visit my GitHub.
 I am always open to collaboration, feedback, and new opportunities to contribute to meaningful projects in software development, AI, and ML.

-You can check my activities on GitHub, GitLab, and LinkedIn via the links provided in my bio.
+You can also check my activities in GitLab, and LinkedIn via the links provided in my bio.

 <!--
 **OnurErtunc/OnurErtunc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.